 Marrakech's petit taxis are cheap — but the scam potential is real.
 Here's what visitors consistently face and how to handle it.

 Marrakech's iconic red petit taxis are a great way to get around — cheap, plentiful, and part of the city's character.
 But they come with a well-documented set of scams targeting tourists.
 The most common: refusing to use the meter, then charging whatever they like at the destination.
+This guide covers every Marrakech taxi trap visitors face — from airport touts to medina drop-offs — and the exact fares you should be paying in 2026.
 Know the rules, know the fares, and you will navigate Marrakech's taxi scene with confidence.

 Within the medina and central Marrakech, almost all petit taxi journeys should cost MAD 10–30 on the meter.
-Airport to city centre: MAD 70–100 (no meter — this is a fixed zone negotiation).
+Airport to city centre: MAD 70–100 (no meter — this is a fixed zone negotiation; bargain before getting in).
 The meter starting rate is MAD 2.50, with increments adding up quickly for longer journeys.
 Before entering a taxi, either confirm the meter will be used or agree an explicit price in Dirhams.
-Indriver and Careem operate in Marrakech and provide an app-based alternative.
+InDriver and Careem operate in Marrakech and provide a transparent app-based alternative with upfront pricing.

 Petit taxis in Marrakech can legally take up to 3 passengers.
-If you are sharing, each passenger pays their full fare — this is normal.
+If a driver picks up additional passengers along your route, that is normal — each pays their own fare.
 Grand taxis (larger shared vehicles) operate fixed routes between cities and are a different category entirely.

 How much should a taxi cost in Marrakech?

 City centre journeys: MAD 10–30 on the meter.
-Airport to city: MAD 70–100 (negotiated fixed price).
+Airport to medina: MAD 70–100 (negotiated fixed price).
 Always confirm before getting in.

 Do Marrakech taxis use meters?

-They are required to within the city, but many refuse for tourists.
+Petit taxis are required to use meters within the city, but many refuse for tourists.
 Insist on the meter or agree a firm price beforehand.
+Meters start at MAD 2.50.

 Is Uber available in Marrakech?

-Uber is not available.
-Careem (Uber-owned) and InDriver operate in Marrakech and are the best app-based alternatives.
+Uber is not available in Morocco.
+Careem (Uber-owned) and InDriver both operate in Marrakech and are the best app-based alternatives with upfront pricing.

 Book a pre-arranged transfer in Marrakech